Amara Kaaviyam

-Amara Kaaviyam is a 2014 Indian Tamil-language romantic thriller film written and directed by Jeeva Shankar and produced by Arya.
+Amara Kaaviyam is a 2014 Indian Tamil-language teen romantic thriller film written and directed by Jeeva Shankar and produced by Arya.
 The film stars Arya's younger brother Sathya and Miya.
-The movie features a successful soundtrack composed by Ghibran.
-It opened to positive reviews in September 2014.
-The film was remade in Bengali in 2020 as Love Story.
+It features a successful soundtrack composed by Ghibran.
+The film was released on 5 September 2014.
+It was remade in Bengali in 2020 as Love Story.

 Plot

-The movie begins with Jeeva being taken to court, where he recalls his past.
+The film begins with Jeeva being taken to court, where he recalls his past.
 In 1988, at the beginning of his 12th grade, his friend Balaji falls in love with their classmate Karthika.
 Jeeva talks to Karthika but learns that she is actually in love with him.
 The next day, he accepts her love.
 Jeeva's father died when he was young, and his mother remarried.
 Once, when Jeeva and Karthika are out, they are caught by the police, and both their families are informed.
-Later, when Jeeva goes to apologize to Karthika's parents, he is hit by her father.
+Later, when Jeeva goes to apologise to Karthika's parents, he is hit by her father.
 Meanwhile, Karthika's father applies for a transfer.
 Jeeva and Karthika promise that they will not meet until their last exam.
-On the last day, Karthika leaves but gives a letter to Balaji and tells him to give it to Jeeva, but Balaji does not give it and tries to convince Jeeva that Karthika does not love him anymore.
+On the last day, Karthika leaves but gives a letter to Balaji and tells him to give it to Jeeva, but Balaji does not give it and tries to convince Jeeva that Karthika does not love him any more.

 Jeeva and Karthika try to meet each other but in vain.
 Finally, Jeeva learns Karthika's whereabouts, and they meet.
 When he meets her, he ends up in a fight with her friend.
 He goes to her home and asks her if she still loves him.
 She says no but later feels she should talk to him and marry him the way he asked her as proof, but fate has other plans.
-The next day when she meets him, he stabs her before she can say anything and later realizes she is still in love with him.
+The next day when she meets him, he stabs her before she can say anything and later realises she is still in love with him.
 He tries to save her, but she dies in his arms.
-The scene returns to the present, where Jeeva escapes from the police to find Karthika's grave, then jumps off a cliff.
-The movie ends with Jeeva and Karthika united in heaven, and their names are written on the bark of the tree by Jeeva when they first met.
+In the present, Jeeva escapes from the police to find Karthika's grave, then jumps off a cliff.
+The film ends with Jeeva and Karthika united in heaven, and their names are written on the bark of the tree by Jeeva when they first met.